 Why Did the Farmer Cross the Road?

 Back home again!
 And even a week early, as it turned out.
 We weren’t due back until May 8 but then those crazy Colombian farmers decided to go on strike – chanting discontentedly and waving around poorly spelled signs like angry workers anywhere in the world.
 The difference with a farmer strike is that at the time it’s happening, well, nobody really cares.
 So in order to get attention they needed to set up road blocks and do their mischievous best to disrupt the entire transportation system.
 Which is where we come in.
-All of a sudden we literally couldn’t get to any of the places we were planning to visit during our final week in South America.
+All of a sudden we literally couldn’t get from San Gil to any of the other places we were planning to visit during our final week in South America.
 So, after some long discussions with bus station employees, much confusing map pointing, and a few phone calls to various parts of the country we established that our best plan of action was the next bus to Bogotá, the capital city of Colombia and the place our flight home was eventually leaving from.

 Once there we realized that even though some roads remained open, and others would be potentially opening back up pending some army intervention and a delicate smattering of tanks, we still couldn’t trust that things wouldn’t change before it was time to make it back to the city.
 The final result being that rather than spend a week trying to fill our days in giant, bustling Bogotá we decided we may as well head home immediately and get an early start on some beautiful spring weather.
 Well, we made it home, anyway.